 Back in the day these surcharges were introduced as a temporary measure when fuel costs increased, but go figure they’ve stuck around for most airlines permanently.

 The major implication here is for award tickets, as some airlines pass on fuel surcharges when redeeming miles.
-Emirates Skywards is one of those programs, unfortunately, and Emirates has significantly hiked fuel surcharges for the second time in just a couple of weeks.
+Emirates Skywards is one of those programs, unfortunately, and Emirates has significantly hiked fuel surcharges for the third time in recent months, reflecting the extent to which the cost of oil has skyrocketed.

-For example, several weeks ago a one-way Emirates Skywards business class award ticket from Los Angeles to Dubai had $181.20 in taxes, fees, and carrier imposed surcharges.
+For example, at the beginning of the year, a one-way Emirates Skywards business class award ticket from Los Angeles to Dubai had $181.20 in taxes, fees, and carrier imposed surcharges.

-Now that same ticket will cost you $611.20 in taxes, fees, and carrier imposed surcharges, reflecting a further $180 in fees.
+Now as of June 2022, the same ticket will cost you $816.50 in taxes, fees, and carrier imposed surcharges, reflecting a further $205 in fees.

-Now that same ticket will cost you $87.70 in taxes, fees, and carrier imposed surcharges, reflecting a further $18 in fees.
-That’s not nearly as bad.
+Then a couple of weeks after that, the same ticket would cost $87.70 in taxes, fees, and carrier imposed surcharges, reflecting a further $18 in fees.
+We haven’t seen any increases beyond that, so that’s good.

 This is only the latest Emirates Skywards devaluation